Crewkerne: Governance

-The town council takes charge of some local issues so sets an annual precept (local rate) to cover its costs and makes annual accounts for public scrutiny.
+The town council takes charge of some local issues and sets an annual precept (local rate) to cover its costs.
 It evaluates local planning applications; it works with the police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
-The current council, elected on 5 May 2022, consists of eight Liberal Democrats, two Conservatives and two independents.
+The current council, elected on 5 May 2022, consists of six Liberal Democrats, and five independents.

-The town falls within the non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been Crewkerne Urban District.
-The district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, Crewkerne parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972), and it was part of Crewkerne Urban District before 1974.
+West Crewkerne has its own parish council.
+The parishes are within the Yeovil constituency for Westminster elections.

 This electoral ward includes Misterton and at the 2011 Census had a population of 7,826.

 Crewkerne Town Hall occupies part of the Victoria Hall in the Market Square.
-The Hamstone building was rebuilt around 1742, altered in 1836, when a south piazza was added after the demolition of the shambles.
-In 1848-9 it became a museum, reading room and library and was remodelled in 1900 by Thomas Benson of Yeovil to create shops and offices.
+The Hamstone building was rebuilt around 1742 and altered in 1836, when a south piazza was added after the demolition of the shambles.
+In 1848–9 it became a museum, reading room and library and was remodelled in 1900 by Thomas Benson of Yeovil to create shops and offices.
 It is a Grade II listed building.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, the library, roads, public transport, trading standards, waste disposal and strategic planning, although fire, police and ambulance services are provided jointly with other authorities through the Devon and Somerset Fire and Rescue Service, Avon and Somerset Constabulary and the South Western Ambulance Service.

-It is served by the Yeovil seat in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election.
-Before Brexit in 2020 it was part of the South West England constituency of the European Parliament from that area's 1979 inception.